When Identity Overrides Incentives: Representational Choices as Governance Decisions in Multi-Agent LLM Systems: Statistical Testing

-Several reported values may appear unusual at first glance.
-Corrected or uncorrected $p$-values of $1.000$ indicate that no detectable difference was found between the corresponding conditions after applying the exact test and multiple-comparison correction.
-Extremely small values, such as $<10^{-50}$, occur when outcome distributions differ very strongly across conditions, often because one condition is nearly deterministic while another is not.
-Finally, some economic-scenario chi-square tests are reported as degenerate.
-This occurs when all observations fall into the same category, such as 0\% Nash equilibrium across all four conditions, making the chi-square statistic undefined because there is no variation to test.
+Three reported values require explanation.
+Corrected or uncorrected $p$-values of $1.000$ indicate no detectable difference between the corresponding conditions under the exact test and multiple-comparison correction.
+Extremely small values such as $<10^{-50}$, occur when outcome distributions differ sharply across conditions, typically because one condition is nearly deterministic and another is not.
+Some economic-scenario chi-square tests are reported as degenerate.
+This occurs when all observations fall into the same category--0\% Nash equilibrium across all four conditions, for instance, leaving no variation for the chi-square statistic to test.

 Note.
-Cramér's $V$ is reported as a measure of association for omnibus chi-square tests.
-Odds ratios (OR) are reported for pairwise Fisher exact tests, where OR $> 1$ indicates higher Nash attainment (or higher Green proportion) in the first condition listed, and OR $< 1$ indicates lower attainment.
-For comparisons involving zero counts, odds ratios are computed with a Haldane--Anscombe correction. * $p < .05$, ** $p < .01$, *** $p < .001$.
+Cramér's $V$ measures association for omnibus chi-square tests.
+Odds ratios (OR) for pairwise Fisher exact tests: OR $> 1$ indicates higher Nash attainment (or higher Green proportion) in the first condition listed; OR $< 1$ indicates lower attainment.
+For comparisons involving zero counts, odds ratios use a Haldane--Anscombe correction. * $p < .05$, ** $p < .01$, *** $p < .001$.

 Tables~\ref{tab:stats-nash-eco-omnibus} and~\ref{tab:stats-nash-eco-pairwise} show a different pattern in economic scenarios.
 For Llama-8B and Mistral-7B, all conditions yield 0\% Nash equilibrium, producing degenerate omnibus tables and pairwise $p$-values of $1.000$.
 By contrast, Qwen-32B, $\chi^2(3, N=240)=209.03$, $p < .001$, $V = 0.54$, and Qwen-7B, $\chi^2(3, N=240)=105.91$, $p < .001$, $V = 0.38$, show highly significant omnibus effects, and the pairwise comparisons localize these differences specifically to the Visible$+$No persona condition.
 This statistically supports the main-text claim that payoff-sensitive equilibrium reasoning in economic settings emerges only when personas are removed and explicit incentives are shown, and only for the Qwen family.